aliveprotocol/Alive-CLI/README.md

 ## Ending a stream

 1. Stop recording in OBS.
-2. Let the final chunk to complete processing, then hit `Ctrl+C` on Alive daemon.
+2. Let the final segment to complete processing, then hit `Ctrl+C` on Alive daemon.
 3. Let the world know that the stream has ended so that the stream archive will be seekable.

 **Avalon**